niranjan-fartare/obsidian/Data Engineering/SQL.md

 # DBMS

 - Database Management System is a software which is used to store, manage and retrieve data.
-- RDMBS is a type of DBMS that organizes data into tables that can be connected based on common fields.
+- RDMBS is a type of DBMS that organizes data INTo tables that can be connected based on common fields.
 Examples, MySQL, MariaDB, Oracle, MS Server, PostgreSQL etc.
 - Data is stored in the form of rows and columns within tables.
 - Each row represents a unique record, while each column represents a specific attribute of that record.
 # ER Diagram